 Volunteers Needed!

-Please consider volunteering to help make the festival safe and fun for everyone.
+volunteering to help make the festival safe and fun for everyone.

 COVID-19 PROTOCOLS

-***Please wear your mask
+***Feel free to wear your mask indoors***

-Guest attendance for the Friday Village Night event is limited to 35 people, Saturday Africa Play Day is limited to 30 people (incl. children) and Sunday workshops will have 20-25 max. participants per workshop.
+Guest attendance for the Friday Village Night event is limited to 60 people, Saturday Africa Play Day is limited to 50 people (incl. children) and Sunday workshops will have 25 max. participants per workshop.
 We got You.

 Jean Pierre MAKOSSO